rick0000/mjaigym/README.md

 ## NOTE
-This library does **not** work on Windows and Mac OS, works on Ubuntu 18.04, 20.04, Google Colaboratory.
+This library works on Ubuntu 18.04, 20.04, Google Colaboratory.
-PyTorch version is 1.6.x (upper PyTorch versions are not checked)
+This library does **not** work on Windows and Mac OS.

 If you only use mjaigym module like as follow sample, PyTorch is not needed.
 Delete torch from setup.py.